Taouuw/robotics2/README.md

 In another terminal you can then run the python implementation version.
+The python implementation contains all custom trajectories which can be run.

 All custom implementation are done in python.